Alaina Reed Hall: Personal life

 She was married three times and had two children.

 Her first marriage was to Richard Cook, with whom she had two children.
 The marriage ended in divorce.

 In December 1988, Reed married actor Kevin Peter Hall.
 She met Hall when he was a guest performer on 227.
 Hall died in April 1991 of complications from AIDS-related pneumonia.
 Hall had contracted HIV after receiving a contaminated blood transfusion during surgery for injuries he sustained in a car accident a year prior.

 In 2008, Hall married Tamim Amini.
 They were married until her death.

 Death

-Hall died of breast cancer at Saint John's Health Center in Santa Monica, California on December 17, 2009 at the age of 63.
-She was cremated, and her ashes were scattered at the Pacific Ocean off the Hilo Bay Island waters by her husband Tamim Amini.
+Hall died of breast cancer at Saint John's Health Center in Santa Monica, California on December 17, 2009, at the age of 63.
+She was cremated, and her ashes were scattered into the Pacific Ocean according to her husband, Tamim Amini.
+No funeral services were planned.